Dental Implant - Frequently Asked Questions

 You also need to make sure you're comparing similar products.
 Our implants are FDA approved.
 They are standard dental implants (not minis which are smaller and often require more than one per site) and we require fewer appointments than most doctors.
 We can place the bone and membrane on the same day as the implant which saves you much healing time.
 Our implants are placed by a surgeon.
-When people choose us as their 2nd opinion, they are very surprised to see that we meet and often beat prices offered by general dentists.
-When people choose as as their first option, they are getting a really great deal.
+When people choose us as their 2nd opinion, they are very surprised to see that we meet and often beat prices offered by other dentists.
+When people choose us as their first option, they are getting a really great deal.

 I'm nervous about bone grafting.

 Don’t let bone grafting make you nervous.
 Bone grafting is simply the placement of inert bone cell tissue into the site of a dental implant placement.
 This is done (when needed) to make sure the body has a leg up on healing and holding the Implant in place.